 2. Identify your costs.

 The next step is to determine what expenses you will accrue that are necessary to turn your vision into a reality.
+This is where project cost management tools and PCM software can come in handy.
 They might include inventory, storage fees, marketing investments, and employee salaries.
 You may also need additional resources like software for monitoring various aspects of your sales plan and for keeping things organized.
 Take all financial risks into account so you don’t find yourself in trouble later on.